kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class StringTokenizerExample and define the main() method to run the program.
+1.Create a class Rectangle with instance variables length and breadth.

-2.Use a Scanner object to read a comma-separated string input from the user.
+2.Define a parameterized constructor to initialize a rectangle with given dimensions.

-3.Create a StringTokenizer object using the input string and "," as the delimiter.
+3.Create a copy constructor that initializes a new object using the values of an existing Rectangle object.

-4.Check if there are tokens remaining using hasMoreTokens().
+4.Define an area() method that returns the product of length and breadth.

-5.Print the next token using nextToken() if available.
+5.In the main() method, create one object with values, use the copy constructor to create another, and print the area of both rectangles.